Charlotte Forten Grimké: Maternal family lineage

-While the Fortens were free northern blacks, Charlotte's mother, Mary Virginia Wood, had been born into slavery in the south.
+While the Fortens were free northern Blacks, Charlotte's mother, Mary Virginia Wood, had been born into slavery in the south.
 She was the daughter of wealthy planter James Cathcart Johnston of Hayes Plantation, Edenton, North Carolina, and the granddaughter of Governor Samuel Johnston of North Carolina.
 In 1832, James Cathcart Johnston anonymously emancipated Mary, who was 17 years old, along with her mother and sisters, with the help of a Quaker businessman in Baltimore.

 Charlotte's maternal grandmother, Edith "Edy" Wood (1795–1846) was enslaved by Captain James Wood, owner of the Eagle Inn and Tavern in Hertford, Perquimans County, North Carolina.
 Edy Wood and the wealthy planter James Cathcart Johnston had four daughters: Mary Virginia, Caroline (1827–1836), Louisa (1828–1836), and Annie E. (1831–1879).

 Johnston emancipated Edy and their children in 1832 and settled them in Philadelphia in 1833 where they rented a Pine Street home for two years from Sarah Allen, widow of Richard Allen of Philadelphia's Mother Bethel A.M.E.
 Church.
 From 1835 through 1836, Edy Wood and her children boarded with Elizabeth Willson, mother of Joseph Willson, author of Sketches of Black Upper Class Life in Antebellum Philadelphia.

 Family life

 After Charlotte's mother, Mary Virginia Wood married Robert B. Forten in 1836, her grandmother Edy joined the Forten household and paid board to her son-in-law.
 When Mary died of tuberculosis in 1840, Edy continued to care for her grandchild Charlotte alongside her own daughter and Charlotte's young aunt, Annie Wood, who was only six years older.
-Upon Edy Wood's death in 1846, Charlotte was raised by various members of the Forten-Purvis family, while her aunt Annie moved to the Cassey House, where she was adopted by Amy Matilda Cassey.
+Upon Edy Wood's death in 1846, Charlotte was raised by various members of the Forten-Purvis family, including her aunt Harriet Forten Purvis, the wife of Robert Purvis, who led the Black reform community after James Forten's death.

+while her aunt Annie moved to the Cassey House, where she was adopted by Amy Matilda Cassey.